top of page

 How a Manchester Asbestos Case Shows the Real Duty to Manage

 A recent prosecution of a Manchester construction firm working on the former Unicorn Public House in Eccles shines a harsh light on what “duty to manage” asbestos really means in practice.
-The case shows how quickly things can go wrong once asbestos debris is discovered – and how failing to revisit the asbestos assessment can lead straight to court.
-This is directly relevant to, property owners, estates teams, dutyholders and contractors who manage or work on older building
+The case shows how quickly things can go wrong once asbestos debris is discovered and how failing to revisit the asbestos assessment can lead straight to court.
+This is directly relevant to property owners, estates teams, dutyholders, and contractors who manage or work on older buildings wh

 Ron Heyfron